 How to Improve Your Grammar for IELTS?

 Grammar is not directly evaluated in IELTS, and there is no particular section for it.
 Nevertheless, it is essential to remember that having good grammar for IELTS skills is vital when answering questions and achieving a high band score.
 Grammar plays a significant role in all four sections of IELTS: Speaking, Reading, Listening, and Writing.

 It is also noted that grammar is more than how well you employ tenses, sentence structures, modals, articles, and adverbs.
 It is also about the range of grammatical points you are supposed to use and their variety and intricacy.

-With this, we would like to give you a list of tips and tricks on improving your grammar for IELTS.
+With this, we would like to give you a list of tips and tricks for improving your grammar for IELTS.

 - Tenses: In the Speaking and Writing sections, use the correct verb tenses.
 Be consistent in using them as well.
 If you start your writing in the present tense, use present tense all throughout.

 - Subject-verb Agreement: Follow the subject-verb agreement rule.
 Rule of thumb: Singular subjects take singular verbs; plural subjects take plural verbs.